Jensen Huang

-Jen-Hsun Huang (黃仁勳; born February 17, 1963), commonly known as Jensen Huang, is a Taiwanese and American business executive, electrical engineer, and philanthropist who is the founder, president, and chief executive officer (CEO) of Nvidia, the world's largest company by market capitalization.
-In 2025, Bloomberg Billionaires Index estimated his net worth at US$179 billion, making Huang the eighth-wealthiest individual in the world.
+Jen-Hsun "Jensen" Huang (born February 17, 1963) is a Taiwanese and American business executive and electrical engineer who is the co-founder, president, and CEO of Nvidia, the world's most valuable company.
+As of September 2026, Forbes estimates his net worth at over US$190 billion, making him the eighth-wealthiest individual in the world.

-The son of Taiwanese American immigrants, Huang spent his childhood in Taiwan and Thailand before moving to the United States, where he was a student in Kentucky and Oregon.
-After earning his master's degree from Stanford University, Huang launched Nvidia in 1993 from a local Denny's restaurant at age 30 and has remained president and CEO since its founding.
-He led the company out of near-bankruptcy during the 1990s and oversaw its expansion into GPU production, high-performance computing, and artificial intelligence (AI).
+The son of Taiwanese immigrants, Huang spent his childhood in Taiwan and Thailand before moving to the United States, where he was a student in Kentucky and Oregon.
+After earning a master's degree from Stanford University, Huang launched Nvidia in 1993 from a Denny's restaurant in San Jose, California, at age 30 and has remained its president and CEO since.
+He led the company out of near-bankruptcy during the 1990s and oversaw its expansion from GPU development into high-performance computing and artificial intelligence (AI).

 Under Huang, Nvidia experienced rapid growth during the AI boom, becoming the first company to reach a market capitalization of over $5 trillion in October 2025.
-In 2021 and 2024, Time magazine included Huang in their Time 100 list of the most influential people.
+In 2021 and 2024, Time magazine included Huang in their list of the most influential people.
+In 2025, he was named as one of the "Architects of AI" for Times Person of the Year.

 Early life and education

 Huang was born in Taipei, Taiwan, on February 17, 1963, and moved to the southern city of Tainan as a child.
 He is the younger of two sons of Huang Hsing-tai, a chemical engineer at an oil refinery, and Lo Tsai-hsiu, a schoolteacher.
 They were a middle-class Taiwanese family that relocated often, and were native speakers of Taiwanese Hokkien.
 Each day, Jensen's mother randomly selected 10 words from the dictionary to teach her sons English.
 When he was five years old, Huang's family moved to Thailand to support his father's refinery career and remained there for approximately four years.
 He attended Ruamrudee International School while in Bangkok.

 In the late 1960s, Hsing-tai traveled from Taiwan to New York City to train under an air conditioning company and, after returning home, resolved to send his sons to the United States.
-At age nine, Jensen, despite not being able to speak English, was sent by his parents to live in the United States.
+At age nine, Jensen, despite not yet being able to speak English fluently, was sent by his parents to live in the United States.
 He and his older brother moved in 1973 to live with an uncle in Tacoma, Washington, escaping widespread social unrest in Thailand.
 Both Huang's aunt and uncle were recent immigrants to Washington state; they accidentally enrolled him and his brother in the Oneida Baptist Institute, a religious reform academy in Kentucky for troubled youth, mistakenly believing it to be a prestigious boarding school.
 In order to afford the academy's tuition, Jensen's parents sold nearly all their possessions.